 The cause of excess fluid in the ventricles of the brain may be due to injury, bleeding, infection, brain tumor, or surgery on the brain.
 However, the cause is often not known.
 When excess fluid builds up in the ventricles, they enlarge and press against nearby brain tissue.
 This extra fluid and pressure can lead to brain damage.

 NPH though rare, most often affects older adults, and its symptoms can be similar to those of Alzheimer and Parkinson diseases.
-A health care provider familiar with these conditions can often tell the difference between these diseases and NPH after special testing.
-NPH may account for 5% of dementia cases in the U.S.
+A healthcare provider familiar with these conditions can often tell the difference between these diseases and NPH after special testing.

 Who is at risk for normal pressure hydrocephalus?